hdShang/arxiv-daily/docs/cs-LG/2025-05-13/papers/250508265v3-llm-enhancers-for-gnns-an-analysis-from-the-perspective-of-causal-me.md

 ---
 layout: default
-title: LLM Enhancers for GNNs: An Analysis from the Perspective of Causal Mechanism Identification
+title: "LLM Enhancers for GNNs: An Analysis from the Perspective of Causal Mechanism Identification"
 ---

 # LLM Enhancers for GNNs: An Analysis from the Perspective of Causal Mechanism Identification